External Ids for MLKL Gene

 MLKL (Mixed Lineage Kinase Domain-Like) is a Protein Coding gene.
-Among its related pathways are Wnt Signaling Pathway (WikiPathways) and Apoptotic cleavage of cellular proteins.
+Among its related pathways are TNF signaling pathway and Apoptotic cleavage of cellular proteins.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.

 UniProtKB/Swiss-Prot for MLKL Gene